The best savings accounts

 The Raisin platform makes finding the best online savings account simple.
 Featuring access to the most competitive savings accounts and interest rates from across Europe, Raisin allows for a quick comparison of the best bank accounts through our intuitive website.
 Through one convenient and hassle free platform, Raisin allows easy management of your savings accounts.
-In addition, all deposits are secured by the banks’ respective national deposit guarantee schemes for complete peace of mind.
+In addition, all deposits are secured by the banks’ respective national deposit guarantee schemes up to EUR 100,000 for complete peace of mind.
 What’s more, Raisin is completely free of charge, with no hidden fees further down the line.
 Start exploring Raisin today and access the best interest rates from across Europe.

 As of July 6, 2021